GeebeeFrost/alx-system_engineering-devops/0x00-shell_basics/README.md

-This folder contains executable shell scripts created using the shebang to complete the tasks in the shell-basics project
+This folder comprises executable shell scripts created using the shebang to complete the tasks in the shell-basics project